mahavedalla/mahavedalla/docs/questions/ditthi/Is belief in rebirth required for new practitioner 1d8e99d09112810bad00cde6d5a3f304.md

-# Is belief in rebirth required for new practitioners?
+Question: Is belief in rebirth required for new practitioners?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: -